larpal/olympics_body_composition_EDA/README.md

 3. *Physical dominance matters!* We looked at how gold medalists compared to the average athlete in a given year and found that in all sports, the gold medalists tend to be taller and/or more muscular than the average.
 This observation is particularly strong in basketball.

 ## File Description
-The analysis is contained in a single notebook olympics.ipynb.
-The data set is also provided in /data but is taken from Kaggle (see below).
+The analysis is contained in a single Python 3 notebook *olympics.ipynb*.
+The data set is also provided in the *data* folder but is taken from Kaggle (see below).

 ## Libraries and Dependencies
 The notebook uses the following Python libraries: